tofnoob/tofnoob.github.io/game_modes/sequential_phantasm.md

 Use various buffs to increase your power:

 - Mia food buff daily (x3 that can stack)
-- Food item buffs, i.e. purple food that give 2% element specific atk% for example
+- Food item buffs with nutripaste (Kailo) or wine (Mirroria) being the best choices
 - Mentorship Store Adrenaline Serum: Sequential Phantasm (+1000 atk)
+- Space support system buffs specifically for bygone modes, or element specific
 - Domain 9 boosters weekly purchase located in Tianhe Bazaar.
 Buy the boosters with Dominium currency.
   - Enhancement Shot (Jing Dan merchant) - Increase the base stats of the equipped weapons and Matrices to as if they're at max stars for 7 days.
   - Piercing Shot (Jing Dan merchant) - Regenerate 600 endurance.
 Increase shatter by 15% and aggro by 25% for 7 days.